-ARTICLE 9 - WORK SCHEDULES/PREMIUM PAY
+ARTICLE 9 - WORK SCHEDULES

 - Section 1.
 This Article is intended only to define the normal hours of work and to provide the basis for the calculation of premium pay, if any.
+Nothing herein shall be construed as a guarantee of hours of work per day or per week. - Section 2.
+A payroll period shall be an averaged eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
+Work shifts, work breaks, staffing schedules and the assignment of employees thereto, shall be established by the EMPLOYER.

+AFSCME Council No. 5, Essential Unit, Local 2938 - 2022-2024

-Nothing shall be construed as a guarantee of hours of work per day or per week. - Section 2.
-A payroll period shall be eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
-Work shifts, work breaks, staffing schedules, and the assignment of employees, shall be established by the EMPLOYER. - A. Where staffing schedules are routinely subject to change, a staffing schedule showing the regular workdays and work hours of all employees shall normally be prepared and posted at least fourteen (14) calendar days in advance of their effective date.
-Such staffing schedules, once posted, will only be modified when necessitated by unscheduled employee absences and unscheduled changes in workload.
-A temporary change in the staffing schedule of a PART-TIME or LIMITED DURATION EMPLOYEE is not a staffing schedule change for purposes of this Article.
-Employees may mutually agree to exchange days, shifts, or hours of work with the approval of their supervisor provided such change does not result in the payment of overtime or accrual of compensatory time. - B. If changes concerning length and/or start and end of shifts for a work unit are to be made in existing full-time shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
-Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an EMERGENCY or other unpredictable condition makes this impractical.
+If changes concerning length and/or start and end of shifts for a work unit are to be made in existing full-time shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
+Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an emergency or other unpredictable condition makes this impractical.

 - Section 4.
-Employees shall be available for overtime work, holidays, and night shifts when assigned to such unless excused by the EMPLOYER. - Section 5.
-The BASE PAY RATE or premium compensation shall not be paid more than once for the same hours worked under any provisions of this AGREEMENT. - Section 6.
-Employees called to the worksite by the EMPLOYER shall be paid for hours actually worked at their BASE PAY RATE but not less than three (3) hours.
-Such payment shall be in cash. - Section 7.
-Should the EMPLOYER intend to institute alternate work schedules (i.e. 10-hour shifts), flextime, job sharing, or work tasking, it shall first meet and confer on any of the above-mentioned items with the UNION. - Section 8.
-Consistent with the HR Rules, when an employee is expressly assigned to perform the duties of a position allocated to a different classification that is temporarily unoccupied and such assignment is for forty (40) or more continuous REGULAR HOURS, the employee shall be paid for all such hours at the employee's current salary rate when assigned to work in a lower or equal class; or at a rate within a higher range which is equal to the minimum rate for the higher class; or a minimum of three (3) percent higher than the employee's current salary, whichever is greater.
-See H.R.
-Rules for specific compensation practices.
-In order to qualify for such a higher rate, the employee must perform that work which distinguishes the higher classification from the employee's regular class in terms of the level of responsibility, types of duties, and/or quality and quantity.
-Rotation of employees through a position in a higher class for the purpose of avoiding payment of out of class pay is a violation of the intent of the out of class pay agreement.
+Employees shall be available for overtime work, holidays and night shifts when assigned to such unless excused by the EMPLOYER. - Section 5.
+The base pay rate shall not be paid more than once for the same hours worked under any provisions of this AGREEMENT. - Section 6.
+Employees called to the worksite by the EMPLOYER shall be paid for hours actually worked at their base pay rate but not less than three (3) hours.
+Such payment shall be either in cash or compensatory time off as determined by the EMPLOYER. - Section 7.
+Should the EMPLOYER intend to institute flextime, job sharing or work tasking, it shall first meet and confer on any of the above-mentioned items with the UNION. - Section 8.
+When an employee is expressly assigned to perform the duties of a position allocated to a different classification that is temporarily unoccupied, and such assignment is for forty (40) or more continuous regular hours, the employee shall be paid for all such hours at the employee's current salary rate when assigned to work in a lower or equal class or at a rate within a higher range which is equal to the minimum rate for the higher class or one (1) step higher than the employee's current salary, whichever is greater.
+In order to qualify for such higher rate, the employee must perform that work which distinguishes the higher classification from the employee's regular class in terms of level of responsibility, types of duties, and/or quality and quantity.
+Rotation of employees through a position in a higher class for the purpose of avoiding payment of out of class pay is a violation of the intent of the out of class pay agreement. - Section 9.
+Multilingual/ Sign Language Stipends.